 Episode 306: Recipes for Poetry and Creativity – Interview with Marilyn Singer

-Do you have any favorite poetry issues form last month?
+Do you have any favorite poetry resources from last month or any month?
 Feel free to leave them in the comments.

 Laura Purdie Salas has long been one of my favorite children’s picture book authors (see previous reviews for Water Can Be… and A Leaf Can Be…) In her newest, Lion of the Sky: Haiku for All Seasons (illustrated by Mercè López) she travels though the seasons with 24 delightful haiku riddles.
 Fabulous!